albertodonato/query-exporter/docs/configuration.rst

 Configuration is provided as a YAML file, composed by a few sections, as described in the following sections.

+The following tags are supported in the configuration file:

+``!include <filename>``:
+  include the content of another YAML file.
+This allows modularizing configuration.

+  If the specified path is not absolute, it's considered relative to the including file.

+``!file <filename>``:
+  include the text content of a file as a string.

+  If the specified path is not absolute, it's considered relative to the including file.

+``!env <variable>``:
+  expand to the value of the specified environment variable.

+  Note that the value of the variable is interpreted as YAML (and thus JSON), allowing for specifying values other than strings (e.g. integers/floats).

+  The specified variable must be set.

 ``databases`` section
 ---------------------